 Qureshi began incorporating red acrylic paint in his work in response to the bombings in Lahore.
 He started to create tragic sceneries that contradict the notion of paradise on earth.
 While the project at the Met was still undergoing, the Boston bombings happened.
-So, Qureshi postponed the work to create a series more slanting lines, a bit askew from the grid.
+So, Qureshi postponed creating a series of more slanting lines, a bit askew from the grid.

 The Met’s rooftop piece is a contemptible site at first glance, as it evokes the aftermath scenes of a brutal attack.
 Abhorrent blood stains cover almost the entire open space.
-The work is effective in the sense that it both shocks the audience while commanding a presence in its positive quality.
+The work is effective because it both shocks the audience while commanding a presence in its positive quality.

 We have to endure its brutal scale.
 The effect is both grand and violent, just like Twombly’s work.
 This work was created precisely for space.
 Qureshi skillfully blends the rough tastelessness of the splattered paint with the symmetry of his painterly deftness, which has an eye-catching characteristic.
 Qureshi’s work is about growth and destruction, coupled with creativity.

-In Downtown New York, near the Holland Tunnel, the artist also put up another one of his violent scenes.
+In Downtown New York, near the Holland Tunnel, the artist also put up another violent scene.
 However, in this case, his victims are tomatoes, creased to produce juice that was hurled on Sean Kelly’s wall.
-The piece resembles the famous Spanish tomato-throwing festival but also conjures the tomatoes flung in political protests around the world.
+The piece resembles the famous Spanish tomato-throwing festival and conjures the tomatoes flung in political protests around the world.